DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 - less understandable, use indirect membership operator (->)
 ```

+// Answer in the book</br>
-To pass it by value, you just pass the structure name `glitz`.
-To pass its address, you use the address operator `&glitz`.
+To pass it by value, you just pass the structure name <code>glitz</code> .
+To pass its address, you use the address operator <code>&glitz</code>.
 Passing by the value automatically protects the original data, but it takes time and memory.
 Passing by address saves time and memory but doesn’t protect the original data unless you use the const modifier for the
 function parameter.
 Also passing by value means you can use ordinary structure member notation, but passing a pointer